Electrophilic Addition Reactions: A Comprehensive Guide

 Nucleophiles and Electrophiles

-Electrophilic addition reactions involve the reaction between an electrophile and a nucleophile.
-Nucleophiles are electron-rich species that donate electrons to form new bonds.
-Electrophiles are electron-deficient species that accept electrons to form new bonds.
+Electrophilic addition reactions involve an electrophile and a nucleophile.
+Nucleophiles are electron-rich species donating electrons to form new bonds.
+Electrophiles are electron-deficient species accepting electrons to form new bonds.

 Carbocation Intermediates

-In electrophilic addition reactions, the electrophile adds to the alkene or alkyne to form a carbocation intermediate.
-A carbocation is a positively charged carbon atom.
-The stability of the carbocation determines the rate of the reaction.
+In electrophilic addition, the electrophile adds to the alkene or alkyne, forming a carbocation intermediate—a positively charged carbon atom.
+The carbocation's stability determines the reaction rate.

 Reagents and Solvents

-Common electrophiles used in electrophilic addition reactions include halogens, hydrogen halides, and sulfuric acid.
-Alkenes and alkynes are typically used as nucleophiles.
-Solvents such as dichloromethane or diethyl ether are often used to dissolve the reactants.
+Common electrophiles include halogens (Cl2, Br2, I2), hydrogen halides (HCl, HBr, HI), and sulfuric acid (H2SO4).
+Alkenes and alkynes serve as nucleophiles.
+Solvents like dichloromethane (CH2Cl2) or diethyl ether (Et2O) dissolve the reactants.

 Markovnikov's Rule

-Markovnikov's rule states that in the electrophilic addition of an unsymmetrical alkene, the electrophile adds to the carbon that has the most hydrogen atoms.
-This rule can be used to predict the products of electrophilic addition reactions.
+Markovnikov's rule states that in the electrophilic addition to an unsymmetrical alkene, the electrophile adds to the carbon atom with more hydrogen atoms.
+This predicts the major product.

 Stereochemistry